Influenced by Courbet, Edouard Manet (1832-83) was a Realist who segued into Impressionism.

 He became famous in 1863 for his painting called Dejeuner sur l’herbe or Luncheon on the Grass.
-It was a painting of two clothed men and a naked woman, meant to make fun of the moral pretensions of the French Academy, a very conservative academic organisation which controlled the art world in France, decided which painters could succeed and limited what they could paint.
+It was a painting of two clothed men and a naked woman, meant to make fun of the moral pretensions of the French Academy.
+The French Academy is a very conservative academic organisation which controlled the art world in France at the time, and basically decided which painters could succeed and limited what they could paint.

 Dejeuner sur l’herbe was presented at a famous exhibition in Paris in 1863 called Salon des refuses.
-This translates to mean Salon of the Rejected, so it was an exhibition of the paintings that had been rejected that year to exhibit at the official Salon de Paris.
+This translates to mean Salon of the Rejected, so it was an exhibition of the paintings that had been rejected to exhibit at the official Salon de Paris that year.

 Edouard Manet was born in Paris on January 23, 1832.
 His father was a judge and wealthy bureaucrat and his mother was a descendant of Swedish royalty.
 Manet wanted to be a painter, but his father wanted him to follow in his footsteps and be a lawyer.
 They eventually compromised in that Manet would join the navy.